microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.10-preview/types.md

 * **description**: string: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
 * **displayName**: string: Display name for the permission that appears in the app role assignment and consent experiences.
 * **id**: string {minLength: 36, maxLength: 36, pattern: "^[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}$"}: Unique role identifier inside the appRoles collection.
 You must specify a new GUID identifier when you create a new app role.
-* **isEnabled**: bool: When creating or updating an app role, this must be set to true (which is the default).
+* **isEnabled**: bool: When you create or updating an app role, this value must be true.
 To delete a role, this must first be set to false.
-At that point, in a subsequent call, this role may be removed.
+At that point, in a subsequent call, this role might be removed.
+Default value is true.
 * **origin**: string (ReadOnly): Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
 * **value**: string: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
-Allowed characters are : ! # $ % & ' ( ) * + , -. / : ;  =  ? @ [ ] ^ + _  {  } ~, and characters in the ranges 0-9, A-Z and a-z.
+Allowed characters are : ! # $ % & ' ( ) * + , -. / : ;  =  ? @ [ ] ^ + _  {  } ~, and characters in the ranges 0-9, A-Z, and a-z.
 Any other character, including the space character, aren't allowed.
 May not begin with ..

 ## MicrosoftGraphAuthenticationBehaviors
 ### Properties